-Abortion is murder.
-There is no way around it.
+Is abortion murder?
+Yes, abortion is murder since it takes the life of an innocent human being.
 Since Roe v.
 Wade, roughly 61 million abortions have been committed.
 No matter how you parse out the abortion debate, the issue always boils down to two questions: Who is a human person?
 What is murder?

 First Rule of Logic: Define Your Terms

 In the study of informal logic, the definition of terms will determine the direction of a debate.
 If two parties are in an argument and they cannot agree on the meaning of terms, the dialogue cannot occur effectively.